Small BusinessCommerceE-commerce

 Once you've determined your strategy, you're ready to start building your online store.

 • Choose an ecommerce platform.
 First, you need to choose an ecommerce platform such as Shopify, WooCommerce, or Squarespace to power the store and manage inventory.
-Many ecommerce platforms are PayPal partners that offer discounts when you enroll using a PayPal Business account.
+Many ecommerce platforms are PayPal partners that may offer discounts when you enroll using a PayPal Business account.
 When choosing the right ecommerce platform, compare features and pricing to find one that is not only right for your business at launch but will continue to meet your needs as you grow.

 • Design your store.
 Use the platform's tools and templates coupled with your customer understanding to design the store in a way that meets the needs of your audience.
 This process includes creating a layout that is easy to navigate, choosing colors that reflect your brand, and picking typefaces that are easy to read on both computer screens and smartphones.

-Step 5: Selecting a payment processor
+Step 5: Select a payment processor

 The most important part of any business is getting paid, making your choice for payment processing critical to success.
-If you're new to online sales, here is how a payment processor works.
-At checkout, the customer chooses their payment method, and the payment processor then provides all the technology required to move money from the customer's account through the payment network to your account.
+If you're new to online sales, here is how a payment processor works: At checkout, the customer chooses their payment method, and the payment processor then provides all the technology required to move money from the customer's account through the payment network to your account.

 In addition to common payment methods like credit and debit cards, consider payment methods like a digital wallet, buy now, pay later, and subscriptions: